Bibliography

 Each week, That Was The Week That Was blended music, sketches, and cartoons into a loose, fast-moving format led by its host, David Frost.
 Its writers drew heavily from the political climate of the moment, namely the Profumo scandal, using it as material to expose the less polished side of public life.
 The show’s emphasis was on poking fun at people in high places.

-TW3 was cancelled before the 1964 Election year, as the BBC Governors worried about its impact.
-Then, David Frost brought the show to the U.S., premiering in January of 1964.
+TW3 was canceled before the 1964 election year, as the BBC Governors worried about its impact.
+Then, David Frost brought the show to the U.S., premiering in January 1964.

 This was the first no-doubt-about-it political satire show on U.S. prime-time network television, offering a “news-of-the-week-in-comic-review” format for its entire half hour each week, more than a dozen years before Saturday Night Live’s “Weekend Update” segment hit the air.